owenvoke/rugby-schedule/README.md

 - `u20s:six-nations` - [Under-20 Six Nations](https://u20.sixnationsrugby.com)

 See the output of `rugby-schedule` for all available commands and their usage, or use `--help` to display extended usage information for a specific command.

+### Viewing Calendar Links

+You can view available calendar links (e.g. Google Calendar, Outlook Calendar) that allow you to add an event to your calendar.

+To do this, include the `--include-calendar-links` (or `-c`) flag when calling a command.

+### Viewing Past Matches

+By default, past matches are excluded from the output.
+These can be included if necessary by using the `--include-past` (or `-p`) flag when calling a command.

 ## Change log